-- d.
-Install the temperature compensation cable lug onto the string's negative (-) terminal post. - e.
-Tighten the hardware on the terminal posts to the torque specified by the manufacturer. - 7.
-Reconnect the battery power cables to the power supply leads.
+d.
+Install the temperature compensation cable lug onto

+the string's negative (-) terminal post. e.
+Tighten the hardware on the terminal posts to the torque specified by the manufacturer.

+Step 7: Reconnect the battery power cables to the power supply leads.

 Note: If you are using the optional seismic protection kit, install the front bracket around the installed batteries.
-See Installing a Seismic Protection Kit (on page 107) for instructions.
+See Installing a Seismic Protection Kit for instructions.

-8. Replace the battery compartment door.
+Step 8: Replace the battery compartment door.